Indian National Congress: Indira Gandhi era (1966–1984)

-Congress split, 1969

 In November 1969, the Congress party president, S. Nijalingappa, expelled Indira Gandhi from the party for indiscipline.
-Subsequently Gandhi launched her own faction of the INC which came to be known as Congress (R).
+Subsequently, Gandhi launched her own faction of the INC which came to be known as Congress (R).
 The original party then came to be known as Indian National Congress (O).
 Its principal leaders were Kamraj, Morarji Desai, Nijalingappa and S. K. Patil who stood for a more right-wing agenda.
 The split occurred when a united opposition under the banner of Samyukt Vidhayak Dal, won control over several states in the Hindi Belt.
 Indira Gandhi, on the other side, wanted to use a populist agenda in order to mobilise popular support for the party.
 Her faction, called Congress (R), was supported by most of the Congress MPs while the original party had the support of only 65 MPs.
 In the All India Congress Committee, 446 of its 705 members walked over to Indira's side.
 The "Old Congress" retained the party symbol of a pair of bullocks carrying a yoke while Indira's breakaway faction was given a new symbol of a cow with a suckling calf by the Election Commission as the party election symbol.
 The Congress (O) eventually merged with other opposition parties to form the Janata Party.

 In the mid-term 1971 Indian general election, the Gandhi-led Congress (R) won a landslide victory on a platform of progressive policies such as the elimination of poverty (Garibi Hatao).
 The policies of the Congress (R) under Gandhi before the 1971 elections included proposals to abolish the Privy Purse to former rulers of the Princely states, and the 1969 nationalisation of India's 14 largest banks.
 The 1969 attempt by Indira Gandhi government to abolish privy purse and the official recognition of the titles did not meet with success.
 The constitutional Amendment bill to this effect was passed in Lok Sabha, but it failed to get the required two-thirds majority in the Rajya Sabha.
 However, in 1971, with the passage of the Twenty-sixth Amendment to the Constitution of India, the privy purses were abolished.